PseudoDevs/IamGhost/bbmd6.md

-Last updated: 2024-04-06 08:59:33
+Last updated: 2024-04-06 09:00:06
-Random Quote: Financial adviser's not my dream job, but I am taking a fing bite out of the apple. - Bruce Liddell
+Random Quote: I thought you where vomit-free since nintythree... so that was a lie? - Marshall Eriksen